esphome/esphome-devices/_devices/AWP04L.md

 ```

+Note: You will want to exclude the red_led and blue_led lights from your recorder componant, especially if you use the included Throb custom animation, since that would fill your database with the on/off blinking status updates.

 ## Split Configuration
 If you have several of these plugs, you may prefer to keep the shared code in one file and only put the device-specific code in the files for each plug.